upcmd/updocs-content/logs/f0172_vvvvv.md

     }

     . ok
-     WARN: [No rescued in step level] - [please assess the panic problem and cause, fix it before re-run the task] Recovered from: manual trigger a panic cmd
+     WARN: [Not rescued in step level] - [please assess the panic problem and cause, fix it before re-run the task] Recovered from: manual trigger a panic cmd
-     WARN: [No rescued in task level] - [please assess the panic problem and cause, fix it before re-run the task] task finally -> manual trigger a panic cmd
+     WARN: [Not rescued in task level] - [please assess the panic problem and cause, fix it before re-run the task] task finally -> manual trigger a panic cmd
     -----trace for reference-----